 Technology can either simplify your project management or slow it down.
 The key is using tools that are built for the way A&E firms actually work.
 That means integrated solutions that connect time tracking, resource planning, financials, and client communication in one place.
 Generic software may get the job done, but it often creates silos.

-Purpose-built platforms, on the other hand, are designed to reflect how architectural and engineering projects evolve—from design to delivery to billing.
-When project data is centralized and accessible, managers make better decisions faster.
-Investing in the right tools isn’t overhead—it’s operational strategy.
+Purpose-built platforms, on the other hand, are designed to reflect how architectural and engineering projects evolveâfrom design to delivery to billing.
+When project data is centralised and accessible, managers make better decisions faster.
+Investing in the right tools isnât overheadâitâs operational strategy.

 Streamline Engineering Project Management with Total Synergy

-Total Synergy has spent over twenty-five years working alongside architectural and engineering practices, so we know the project management challenges you face.
-That’s why our engineering project management solution is designed to be the clearest path to project profitability.
+Total Synergy delivers project management software built for architects and engineers, trusted by teams across Australia (AUS), New Zealand (NZ), and the United Kingdom (UK).
+We’ve spent over 25 years working alongside architectural and engineering practices, so we know the project management challenges you face.
+Thatâs why our engineering project management solution is designed to be the clearest path to project profitability.
 With Total Synergy, you can manage resources, track time, allocate budgets, and forecast revenue from one unified platform.
 Our solution simplifies the complexity of engineering project management so you can focus on delivering high-quality work without losing sight of the financials.

 Designed specifically for A&E firms, it gives you complete visibility into project performance while keeping your team aligned.
-Total Synergy’s comprehensive project management solution can adapt to your practice’s unique needs.
+Total Synergyâs comprehensive project management solution can adapt to your practiceâs unique needs.
 If you’re ready to stop managing projects in silos and start building a system that scales with your business, book a demo with us today.